akuity/kargo-simple/README.md

 This example does not require an Argo CD instance and so would work with any GitOps operator (Argo CD, Flux) that detects and deploys manifest changes from a path in a git repo automatically (e.g. using auto-sync).

+## Requirements

+* Kargo v0.5 (for older Kargo versions, switch to the release-X.Y branch)
+* GitHub git and container repository

 ## Instructions